ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ~~~~

 # Some Hash Space IDs {#hashspaces}
-This appendix lists the hash space IDs for use with UUIDv8 name-based UUIDs.
+This appendix lists some hash space IDs for use with UUIDv8 name-based UUIDs.

 ~~~~ code
 SHA2_224     = "59031ca3-fbdb-47fb-9f6c-0f30e2e83145"